alramirezca/ATRACKCS/README.md

 **Precipitation**: GPM (IMERG V06B): Spatial and temporal resolution is 10 km and 30 minutes, data availability from June 1, 2000 to present.
 The interest variable of this dataset is `PrecipitationCal` and the files format must be netCDF4.
 [Access link.](https://doi.org/10.5067/GPM/IMERG/3B-HH/06)

-We suggest the option `subset/get data` and use `OpenDAP` method for downloading and refining date range and interest region.
+We suggest the option `subset/get data` and use `OpenDAP` method for downloading and refining the date range and interest region.

 ## Main Dependencies